Changing Your Study Arrangements

 If you need to take a longer break from your studies for any reason and, as a result, you will be not enrol in any courses for a given study period, you will need to defer your studies.
 For student visa holders, deferring your program usually means you must leave Australia or move to a different visa type during your deferral.

 Research students have different types of leave, some of which affect their student visa and some of which don't.
 Research students should discuss any periods of leave first with their academic supervisors.

 All leave request for research students are handled through the Adelaide Graduate Centre.

 Leave of absence

 Research students are allowed to take a Leave of Absence for up to 28 calendar days (i.e. including weekends) in any given calendar year (i.e. from 1 January until 31 December) without it affecting their student visa.

 If you need to take a Leave of Absence for longer than 28 days in a given calendar year, please contact ISS and ask to speak to a Compliance Officer about your leave options.

 Annual (recreation) leave

-Study leave is a special type of leave research students have access to.
+Study leave is a special type of leave research students have access to, to allow you to undertake fieldwork outside of Australia.
 You can discuss study leave with your academic supervisor.
 It does not affect your student visa.

 If you are currently studying at the University of Adelaide and wish to change your academic program to another program offered by the University of Adelaide at any stage of your current program, you can apply to the International Admissions Office online.